TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/009 IAuthService implementation.md

     return new ClaimsIdentity(claims, "apiauth_type");
 }
 ```
-We first create a list of claims: key-value pairs.
+We first create a list of claims: i.e. key-value pairs.

 There are some pre-defined `ClaimsTypes`, e.g. `Name`.
 If we set this, we have easy access to the username throughout the app.